China rises as world's data superpower as internet fractures

 For Japan, which had been pushing for "data free flow with trust," or DFFT -- an idea put forth by then-Prime Minister Shinzo Abe -- the setbacks have been disappointing.

-"The 'T' in DFFT is gone," said an official at Japan's Ministry of Economy, Trade and Industry, noting that now India and other emerging countries also snubbing the initiative,
+"The 'T' in DFFT is gone," said an official at Japan's Ministry of Economy, Trade and Industry, noting that now India and other emerging countries are also snubbing the initiative.